frycast/SQL_course/other-languages.md

 head(banana)
 ```

-We can loop though a large table and fetch only a few rows at a time.
+We can also loop though a table (e.g., a very large table) and fetch only a few rows at a time.
 Example:

 ```R
 myquery2 <- "SELECT *